SpM-lab/SpM/README.md

 Then, the source codes are downloaded in the directory ``spm.src``.

+### Directories

+The structure of the directroies  in ` spm.src` is given as follows:

+- c++

+  Source codes for SpM are located.

+- cmake

+  Files related to cmake are located.

+- docs

+  Files related to the document are located.

+- samples
+  Sample files for SpM are located.

+- test

+  Test files for SpM are located.

+- thirdparty
+  CPPLAPACK libraries are located.

 ### Using Cmake

 Build with cmake command is done in a separate directory, e.g. ``spm.build``.